All of the Electric Vehicles Still Eligible for an EV Tax Credit in 2023

 • Be for use primarily in the United States

 Qualified battery electric vehicles (BEV), plug-in hybrid electric vehicles (PHEV), or fuel cell vehicles (FCEV), including cars and light trucks are eligible.
-Here’s a list of qualified used vehicles.
+Here’s more info and a list of qualified used vehicles.

 Qualified Used Clean Vehicle Sales Requirements